Hotels near Vermont Academy

 Which hotels near Vermont Academy offer free breakfast?

-Which hotels near Vermont Academy have laundry facilities?
+Which hotels near Vermont Academy have an outdoor pool?

-Which hotels near Vermont Academy have a pool?
+Which hotels near Vermont Academy have an indoor pool?

-Which hotels near Vermont Academy have suites or extra space?
+Which hotels near Vermont Academy have a fitness center?

 Ready to book near Vermont Academy?